 HASSAN, F. (2011) The frontline advantage.
 Harvard Business Review.
 Vol 89, No 5, May. pp106-114.

-TRULLEN, J., STIRPE, L, BONACHE, J. and VALVERDE, M. (2016) The HR department’s contribution to line managers’ effective implementation of HR practices, Human Resource Management Journal.
+TRULLEN, J., STIRPE, L, BONACHE, J. and VALVERDE, M. (2016) The HR department’s contribution to line managers’ effective implementation of HR practices.
+Human Resource Management Journal.
 Vol 26, No 4, October. pp449-470.
+Reviewed in In a Nutshell, issue 64.

 TRUSS, C., SOANE, E. and ALFES, K. (2013) The relationship between line manager behaviour, perceived HRM practices, and individual performance: examining the mediating role of engagement.
 Human Resource Management.
 Vol 52, No 6, November/December 2013 pp839-859.